nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## 2. Reading the document

-This section will introduce you to the different symbols, syntax and technical terms that are used throughout this guide.
+This section will introduce you to the different symbols and syntax that are used throughout this guide.

 Please read through this section before proceeding further to avoid getting confused.

+#### 2.1 Text Style

+Text that appears in `this` style are special terms or commands related to iBook.

-#### 2.1 Special Boxes
+#### 2.2 Special Boxes

 **Additional Information**